Daniel Nestor: Personal life

 Nestor was appointed a Member of the Order of Canada (CM) in November 2010.
 On June 28, 2011, it was announced that Nestor would receive a star on Canada's Walk of Fame and was inducted on October 1 at Elgin Theatre in Toronto.

 He was awarded an honorary doctorate by York University in August 2012.
+Nestor was awarded the Order of Sport and inducted into Canada's Sports Hall of Fame in 2024.